Bayview–Hunters Point, San Francisco: METRAe BaHu

 Operating from 1987 to 1998, BaHu Gallery was a free-space, non-commercial art gallery and installation location in Bayview-Hunters Point (BaHu).
 BaHu was the second location for the exhibition spaces sponsored by METRAe, originally located in SOMA.
 The first METRAe show in 1984 featured beat poet Jack Micheline in a below ground, basement workshop.
 During the METRAe BaHu period, dozens of artists were provided display areas, receptions open to the public, etc. An inaugural show with multi-media artist S. Scott Davis III was curated by artist Dewey Crumpler, whose own work can be seen on the exterior of the Joe Lee Gym in Bayview Town Center.
 Over the 10-year period, participating artists included: Rene Yung, Susan Hersey, Tony Calkins, William Pattengill, Topher Delany, Jessica Bodner, Jack Freeman, and many others.

 Sculptures in Bayview

-In the Bayview, there are eighteen recorded eighteen sculptures across the neighborhood.
+In the Bayview, there are eighteen recorded sculptures across the neighborhood.
 They are: